PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 Our recommended BIOS dumper utility is [biosdrain](https://github.com/F0bes/biosdrain).
 Therefore the instructions below will be for this tool.

-- The download for the latest stable biosdrain is  [here](https://github.com/f0bes/biosdrain/releases/latest/download/biosdrain.elf).
+- The recommanded version of biosdrain is [here](https://github.com/F0bes/biosdrain/releases/download/v1.0.0/biosdrain.elf).

 ### Option 1: Starting a PS2 with FreeMcBoot